The Strategic Vetting of Custom Neon Signage

 - Check the Mark: Ensure the finished product bears the "UL Listed" mark, not just the "Recognized Component" mark (the backward 'UR' symbol).

-Professional Insight (First-Party Observation): Based on common patterns from customer support and warranty handling, we have observed that roughly 40% of custom sign shops may subcontract portions of complex orders to unvetted workshops during peak capacity periods (not a controlled lab study).
-This introduces severe quality risks where the final assembly may not match the initial safety submittals.
+Professional Insight (Supply Chain Observation): In our experience managing complex signage projects, we have observed a common industry pattern where shops may subcontract portions of custom orders to unvetted workshops during peak capacity periods.
+This introduces quality risks where the final assembly may not match the initial safety submittals provided during the RFP.

 Engineering for Longevity: Beyond the 50,000-Hour Claim